 3. You will not be alone forever.
-You will FOR SURE meet someone at some point.
+Dating over 50 can be wonderful, and you will FOR SURE meet someone at some point.
 I seriously guarantee it.
 It doesn’t feel that way, but trust me, I’ve never met a divorced person yet who hasn’t fallen crazy in love.
 It just takes time.

 4. Your kids are probably going to cry a lot, feel sad, do strange things or misbehave.
 They are feeling angry or sad or scared or guilty, (like it’s their fault).
 Just talk to them.
 Always keep the lines of communication open.
 But don’t try to reason with them.
 Just validate how they feel.
 Keep telling them that you understand how they feel that way.
 AND drill it in their heads that it’s not their fault.